If you’ve recently received a ticket, you’re likely wondering: How do demerit points work in Ontario?

-Demerit points are added to your driver’s licence if you are convicted of breaking specific driving laws.
+Demerit points are added to your driver’s licence if you are convicted of breaking specific driving laws or you receive an Ontario traffic ticket.
 The rules differ depending on whether you are a new driver or have a full G licence.

 If you get a ticket, you may receive some demerit points and a fine.
 They range from 2 points for minor convictions to 6 points for serious traffic convictions.